finestructure/fs-html/README.md

 FSHtml is a Swift DSL to generate HTML for use in server side swift projects - or anywhere you want to write type checked HTML.

+This package is inspired by Brandon Williams' [series on type-safe HTML in Swift](https://www.fewbutripe.com/swift/html/dsl/2017/06/22/type-safe-html-in-swift.html).

+With FSHtml you can write the following swift code, closely resembling HTML:

 ```swift
 func homePage(title: String) -> Node {
     return